-LSU takes early lead in opening round game of College World Series against Arkansas
+LSU leading late over Arkansas in opening round game of College World Series

 Latest Weather Blog

-LSU takes early lead in opening round game of College World Series against Arkansas
+LSU leading late over Arkansas in opening round game of College World Series

-OMAHA, NE - The LSU Tiger baseball team jumped out early in front of Arkansas and lead it 3-1 in their opening round of the College World Series at Charles Schwab Field on Saturday.
+OMAHA, NE - The LSU Tiger baseball team jumped out early on Arkansas and lead 4-1 in their opening round of the College World Series at Charles Schwab Field on Saturday.

 The Tigers plated three runs in the second inning after Chris Stanfield singled to left field to bring home Luis Hernandez, Michael Braswell was hit by a pitch to score Derek Curiel, and Josh Pearson batted in Daniel Dickinson.